iotgeek/LinkItONE-IBMBluemix/README.md

 #Pre-requisite setup for the 2 flows

-  1. Connect LinkIt ONE board to the working station
+  1. Connect LinkIt ONE board to the work station ( laptop /desktop )
   2. Install sketch on desktop / laptop
   3. Download knolleary client library for the Arduino, from this link https://github.com/knolleary/pubsubclient